CVM KPIs

 Elchin Gulmammadov

-Marketing Director at Bakcell
+Marketing Director @Bakcell

 Additional financial metrics are defined under IFRS standards, including elements like subscription revenue, transaction revenue, consumption, and value-added services (VAS) revenue.
 For a deeper dive, refer to IFRS guidelines [3].